-Change the play speed of clip speed to accelerate or decelerate its audio, motion, animation, or particle effect.
+Change the clip play speed to accelerate or decelerate its audio, motion, animation, or particle effect.
 Changing the clip play speed affects the duration of the clip.
 You can only change the play speed for Animation clips, Audio clips, and Control clips.
-For all other clip types, the Speed options are disabled.

 To change the clip play speed, first, select the Clip Edit mode to determine how other clips on the same track are affected:

 If the change in duration results in two clips that overlap each other:

 Select Replace mode to cut or remove intersecting clips.

 Select Ripple mode to reposition the clips that come after the clip being sped up or slowed down.
 Ripple mode preserves the gaps between clips.